Josh Barrett (footballer)

-Joshua Lee Barrett (born 21 June 1998) is an Irish footballer who plays for club Aldershot Town as a midfielder.
+Joshua Lee Barrett (born 21 June 1998) is an Irish footballer who plays for club Dorking Wanderers as a midfielder.
 He has represented Republic of Ireland at U21 level.

 Early life

-Barrett's parents are from Dublin and Tipperary.
-He played GAA with Hampshire as a child.
+Barrett's parents are from Oxford.He played GAA with Eire Og as a child.

 Club career

 Reading

 Barrett signed his first professional contract with Reading in October 2015.
 He went on to make his senior debut for Reading on 8 March 2016, in a 3–1 defeat away to Huddersfield Town, coming on as an 84-minute substitute for Chris Gunter.

 On 21 December 2017 Barrett signed a new contract with Reading, until the summer of 2021, and also agreed to join EFL League Two side Coventry City on loan from 1 January 2018, until the end of the season.
 On 10 November 2018 Barrett signed for Aldershot Town on a month long loan.
 Barrett scored his first goals for Reading when he scored twice in an EFL Cup tie against Plymouth Argyle on 27 August 2019.